 Now, let’s take a look at what the early-middle phase of your marathon running training should include.

-Hill sprints help your marathon running training in the following ways:
+Hill sprints can help bust a training plateau in the following ways:

-Depending on how you’re using them in your training plan, we recommend accumulating 5-10 hill repeats, each requiring 30-60 seconds of uphill effort before the recovery jog or walk downhill.
+Depending on how you’re using them in your training plan, we recommend accumulating 5-10 hill repeats.
+Each repeat should be 30-60 seconds of uphill effort before the recovery jog or walk downhill.

-These are an awesome alternative to your long, slow, easy-breathing run.
+These are an awesome alternative to a long, slow, easy-breathing run.

-We’ve made it pretty clear by now…the way to avoid the performance plateau is by breaking up your long, moderately-paced marathon running training with SPEED!
+Above all, the way to avoid the marathon plateau is by breaking up your long, moderately-paced marathon running training with SPEED!

-In the final phase of your marathon training plan (perhaps the last month or month and a half leading up to the race) you should sprinkle in speed work that affects the body from a neuromuscular perspective.
+In the final phase of your marathon training plan (perhaps the 4-6 weeks leading up to the race) you should sprinkle in speed work that affects the body from a neuromuscular perspective.

-Unlike the hill sprints or 5K track workouts, this kind of speed work is specifically designed to get the muscles reacclimatized to “running fast”.
+Unlike the hill sprints or 5K track workouts, this kind of speed work is specifically designed to get the muscles reacclimated to “running fast.”

 At this point, you’re probably a little burnt out.
-You’ve spent the last 3 months running long, hilly courses or rotating through the same few tempo workouts.
+You’ve spent the last three months getting in your weekend long run.
+You’ve rotated through the same few tempo workouts for weeks.

-This kind of speed work is fun, not time-consuming and only needs to be incorporated once a week, preferably at the end of a tempo or long run!
+This kind of speed work is fun, quick, and only needs to be incorporated once a week, preferably at the end of a tempo or long run!

 Here’s what you’ll do:

-If you can break your marathon running training up into these 3 phases, and adjust your speed training as recommended, you will successfully avoid the performance plateau and CRUSH your next marathon!
+Break your marathon running training up into these three phases, adjust your speed training as recommended, and you can easily avoid the marathon training plateau and CRUSH your next race!

-And for sticking with us to the end, download and enjoy a free, COMPREHENSIVE marathon training guide that we carefully put together, guaranteed to steer you in the right direction for your next race!
+Speaking of marathon training, download and enjoy a free, COMPREHENSIVE marathon training guide.
+We carefully put this together, to steer you in the right direction for your next race!
 Get it HERE!